End of Program/Employment Options

 On Time Completion

-If a J-1 scholar completes their exchange program on time, their department should report the on time completion by logging into ISSS Link and submitting a J-1 Scholar End of Program form.
-This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab and clicking on J-1 Scholar Management (under Tasks).
-The scholar will get a 30-day grace period to leave the US.
+If a J-1 scholar completes their exchange program on time, their department should report the on-time completion by submitting a J-1 Scholar End of Program form in ISSS Link.
+This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab, and clicking on J-1 Scholar Management (under Tasks).
+The scholar will have a 30-day grace period to leave the US.

 Early Completion

-If a J-1 scholar finishes their exchange program early, their host department should report the early completion by logging into ISSS Link and submitting a J-1 Scholar End of Program form.
-This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab and clicking on J-1 Scholar Management (under Tasks).
-This form should be submitted before the scholar actually completes their program.
+If a J-1 scholar finishes their exchange program early, their host department should report the early completion by submitting a J-1 Scholar End of Program form in ISSS Link.
+This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab, and clicking on J-1 Scholar Management (under Tasks).
+This form should be submitted before the scholar actually completes their program at Emory University.
 The scholar will have a 30-day grace period to depart the US.

 Early Withdrawal